-There are many processes that must be followed in order to break the chain of infection and prevent susceptible individuals from becoming ill.
+There are many processes that must be followed in order to stop the spread of infection and prevent susceptible individuals from becoming ill.
 The individual could be the patient or the worker.
 In order to reduce the likelihood of spreading infection, remember these three important concepts.

 First Do No Harm